UDN

 Note that the spawn rate was automatically set to 10% of the highest LOD level.

-The next step would involve previewing LOD settings in-between the highest and lowest via the slider bar.
-In this case, we select a slider value of 33 and drop a static LOD level by pressing the Add LOD button.
-The SubImage Index module is enabled and has the index set to 2.
+The next step would involve adding a static LOD in-between the highest and lowest by pressing the Add LOD before current button (assuming you are still viewing the lowest LOD).
+The SubImage Index module is enabled and has the index set to 1.
 This results in the emitter showing a yellow 2, as shown below:

 LODLevel_33.jpg

-The same was done for a level setting of 66.
-The SubImage Index was set to 3 resulting in an emitter displaying a blue 3, as shown below:
+The same was done for another static LOD between the first static LOD and the lowest LOD by presing the Add LOD after current button and enabling the SubImage index module.
+The SubImage Index was set to 2 resulting in an emitter displaying a blue 3, as shown below:

 LODLevel_66.jpg